simonmoesorensen/neural-ode-project/README.md

 - `spring/`: Generates spring examples and trains spring models
 - `toy/`: Generates spiral examples and trains spiral models

-Each `main.py` script takes a number of relevant parameters as input to enable parameter tuning and experimentation of different model types and dataset sizes and types.
+Each `main.py` script takes a number of relevant parameters as input to enable parameter tuning, experimentation of different model types, dataset sizes and types.
 These can be read from the respective files.

 # Running the code
 To run the code use the following code in a terminal with the project root as working directory: